To plant a garden is to believe in tomorrow.Audrey Hepburn

 Rhody Grows Hope (RGH) is a container gardening program that repurposes food plastic recyclables - such as 32-oz yogurt containers and salad containers - as planters to grow food while reducing plastic waste.
 RGH also repurposes heat-treated pallets as raised garden beds.
 RGH circumvents soil contamination and limited or no land access prevalent in frontline communities, for food security, sovereignty and justice.

 Growing one's own food as a social mobilizer tool for building regenerative sustainability

-Growing own food provides the most direct impactful means of ensuring environmental, social and economic sustainability: one small container garden initiates a comprehensive integration of food paths from growing food, cooking nutritious food, reducing food waste, composting, green entrepreneurship, and environmental stewardship essential for cultivating regenerative sustainability.
+Growing one's own food provides the most direct impactful means of ensuring environmental, social and economic sustainability: one small container garden initiates a comprehensive integration of food paths from growing food, cooking nutritious food, reducing food waste, composting, green entrepreneurship, and environmental stewardship essential for cultivating regenerative sustainability.

-Size-scalability and mobile nature of container gardening is ideal for tending to the communities at grassroots level – especially, frontline communities’ brunt with environmental challenges in addition to food apartheid.
-Gardening in container circumvents the soil contamination challenges of brownfield prevalent in these communities.
+Size-scalability and mobile nature of container gardening is ideal for tending to the communities at grassroots level - especially, frontline communities' brunt with environmental challenges in addition to food apartheid.
+Gardening in a container circumvents the soil contamination challenges of brownfield prevalent in these communities.
 Mobility nature troubleshoots maintenance challenges that most school gardens face: students can take the container gardens home when schools are not in session.
-Furthermore, they can educate their family on growing own food, nurturing their leadership, engaging and empowering the whole community.
+Furthermore, they can educate their family on growing one's own food, nurturing their leadership, engaging and empowering the whole community.